Preeti-gupta02/Big_Data/README.md

 ProblemSet 3
 Task 1
-Convert the features in a form that can be given as input to tensorflow library/functions

-In this task you will perform data augmentation.
+Convert the features in a form that can be given as input to tensorflow library/functions In this task I will perform data augmentation.
 That is, pre-process the data to make the model more robust.
 Most common data augmentation techniques are rotation, flips and histogram equalization.
 You can choose an augmentation technique of your choice.

 Task 2
 Try to build a Neural Network model, train on the features and report the accuracy.
 Report your observations on the time taken on GPU and TPUs.
 Create a CNN based model with 5 hidden layers and 100 hidden units each layer.
 Create an LSTM based model with 2 hidden layers and 1024 hidden units in each layer.